arturmatlega/instalguru-blog-en/_drafts/how-to-waterproof-bathroom-flooring-and-walls.md

 Bathroom waterproofing is quite easy - it protects surfaces against moisture and prevents water from getting e.g. under the tiles on the floor or walls.

-The main purpose of bathroom waterproofing is sealing the surface, which eliminates many potential threats such as fungi and mold growth under the tiles, or breaking their grip to the substrate.
+The main purpose of the bathroom waterproofing is sealing the surface, which eliminates many potential threats such as fungi and mold growth under the tiles, or breaking their grip to the substrate.

 ## Why is it important to waterproof the bathroom?